 NEXT UP ON this.

-Year 12 can put a lot of pressure on you, but think about this: ‘whatever your goals may be for the future, keep in mind that there are many paths to the top of the mountain, but the view is the same’.
+Combining the pressure of Year 12 and the uneasy feeling that we may not be completely free of the troubles of 2020 can be hard to manage.
+But, think about this: ‘whatever your goals may be for the future, keep in mind that there are many paths to the top of the mountain, but the view is the same’.
 That’s some pretty sound advice from Phil Newnham, a teacher and careers practitioner in a large government school in Melbourne’s east.
 Phil also recommends you ‘plan for your future but don’t let it get in the way of a successful Year 12 – nothing is final; there are always other options.’

 Phil’s school offers a comprehensive VCE program and a VCAL program, and students there have access to a broad range of subjects and extra-curricular activities, including sport, music and leadership.
 Phil says to think of your teacher and classmates as being members of the same team.
 ‘Your teacher is your ally and resource and they’ll treat you as their priority for the year.’